Kate Hudson Twins With Daughter Rani In Adorable Insta Snaps

 Kate Hudson and her daughter, Rani Rose, make the cutest pair!

-As fans know, the actress gave birth to her first baby girl this past October and she announced the news to her followers with a sweet post on Instagram.
+As fans know, the actress gave birth to her first baby girl this past October, and she announced the news to her followers with a sweet post on Instagram.
 Hudson is also the proud mom to two sons — Ryder and Bingham.
-The 40-year-old regularly shares photos and posts dedicated to all three of her children and earlier today, she melted fans’ hearts as she twinned with daughter Rani Rose.
+The 40-year-old regularly shares photos and posts dedicated to all three of her children, and earlier today, she melted fans’ hearts as she twinned with daughter Rani Rose.

 In the sweet new set of photos, Hudson and her baby girl look like two peas in a pod.
 The first photo in the series of two shows Hudson standing in a hallway as she is all smiles for the adorable shot.
-The mother of three dons a white colored dress that features a black stitched pattern on the top and bottom.
+The mother of three wears a white dress that features a black stitched pattern on the top and bottom.
 She wears a brown belt to show off her trim waist, accessorizing the look with a pair of sunglasses, dangly feather earrings, and a bunch of gold chain necklaces.

-The 40-year-old holds her daughter in her arms and she dons the same exact outfit as her mother.
+The 40-year-old holds her daughter in her arms and she wears the same exact outfit as her mother.
 Rani is also all smiles for the image as she holds a little stuffed bunny rabbit in her arms.
-In the next photo in the series of two, Hudson and her daughter don the same exact outfit but this time. they look into one another’s eyes.
+In the next photo in the series of two, Hudson and her daughter wear the same exact outfit but this time, they look into one another’s eyes.

 Since the photo went live on her account, it’s earned the blonde beauty a ton of attention with over 109,000 likes in addition to 1,200-plus comments.
-While some chimed in on the photo to let the mother/ daughter duo know that they look adorable, countless others asked Hudson where they got their outfits from.
+While some chimed in on the photo to let the mother/daughter duo know that they look adorable, countless others asked Hudson where they got their outfits from.

 “I love that you have a baby girl and she shares that big, marvelous smile with you and your mom,” one follower commented with a purple heart emoji.